 He is also from Hungary, where Orbán’s authoritarian government has funded an anti-Soros campaign with anti-Semitic overtones claiming that 99 percent of the respondents of a government survey said they opposed immigrant settlements in the country.
 It was part of an ongoing series of “national consultations” arranged by Orbán, who has also used them to attack the European Union and its migrant policies.

 For King, it was the latest of several times he has embraced Europe’s far right.
 He previously praised Orbán for “lead[ing] the way” against “Marxist billionaire Soros” and his alleged election meddling by proposing a law targeting organizations receiving funds from abroad — an effort to dismantle the Soros-founded Central European University in the capital of Budapest.
 Amnesty International condemned the proposed law as “draconian” and a “calculated assault on the rights to freedom of expression and association.”
 (King has also accused Secretary of State Rex Tillerson’s State Department of funding Hungarian media opposed to Orbán.)

-King was the first public US official to meet with Marine Le Pen, the leader of France’s far-right National Front.
+King was the first US official to publicly meet with Marine Le Pen, the leader of France’s far-right National Front.
 He has met with leaders of Austria’s Freedom Party, which was founded in the 1950s by former Nazis, and later reunited with them to watch Trump’s inauguration together.
 And King’s also met with right-wing German nationalist Frauke Petry and Dutch lawmaker Geert Wilders.
 It was Wilders who King approvingly referenced in his notorious “We can’t restore our civilization with somebody else’s babies” tweet that was endorsed by former Klansman David Duke.